xjtu-enre/ENRE-java/docs/dependency/Modify.md

 # Dependency: Modify

-A variable, which is just set a value before, is modified by a method.
+A variable, which is read and write at the same time, is recognized as modified (Otherwise may only Use or Set).

 ## Supported pattern